 The Arizona Diamondbacks start their 18th season in Major League Baseball Monday night when they host the world champion San Francisco Giants at Chase Field.

-It's the 17th Opening Day in D-backs' history.
-Here's a look back at some of the best Game 1 performances in the franchise's annals.
+Here’s a look back at some of the more memorable Opening Day performances from the franchise’s first 17 years.